rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-manifestation.md

 ## 9.3.31 Quotations

-<a name="9.3.31.1">9.3.31.1</a>

-**ALT note: option A**

-Record quotations from the manifestation or from other sources using one of the following methods:
+<a name="9.3.31.1">9.3.31.1</a> Record quotations from the manifestation or from other sources using one of the following methods:

-+ enclose quoted text in quotation marks; always follow the quotation by an indication of its source.
++ enclose quoted text in quotation marks; always follow the quotation by an indication of its source
 + preface the quoted text with the source, followed by a colon; do not enclose the quoted text in quotation marks

-**ALT note: option B**

-Record quotations from the manifestation or from other sources using one of the following methods:

-+ Enclose quoted text in quotation marks.
-Always follow the quotation by an indication of its source.
-+ Preface the quoted text with the source, followed by a colon.
-Do not enclose the quoted text in quotation marks.

 For guidelines on transcription and capitalization, see [Transcription](/DCRMR/general-rules/Transcription/).